HPI-Information-Systems/snowman/docs/basic_usage/concepts.md

 ## Next Steps

 You should now have an understanding of the terminoloy and key concepts used in Snowman.
-As a next step, have a look at what you can do with Snowman.
+As a next step, have a look at [how you can configure Snowman](configuring_analyses.md) to get the most out of the analyses we provide.